Eclipse Over Houston Art Competition

 Visual Art - Any type of 2-dimensional (“flat”) art can be submitted as .jpg, .gif, or .png files with a maximum file size of 15 Mb.
 You may need to scan or photograph your original art.

 Literary Art - Any type of poetry or story that fits on one (8-1/2 x 11) page, double spaced, with 12 point font can be submitted as a pdf file.

 How to Enter:

-The online entry forms will be live by June 1, 2017.
-All entries must be submitted online by August 1, 2017 using the online forms.
+All entries must be submitted by August 1, 2017 using the online entry form.
 Artists must prepare and submit the following:

 - If an artist is a minor, contact information for a parent or guardian also required.